Article Overview: Historic Sites In Tennessee

 The trail stretches from the present-day states of Virginia, North Carolina, Tennessee, and South Carolina.
 The trail commemorates the journey of the Overmountain Men, a group of patriot militia who marched over the Appalachian Mountains to engage in the Battle of Kings Mountain.

-The Battle of Kings Mountain was fought on October 7, 1780, between the patriot militia and a detachment of the British army led by Major Patrick Ferguson.
 The battle was a turning point in the southern campaign of the Revolutionary War, as the Patriots were able to defeat a larger and better-trained British force.
 The Overmountain Men played a crucial role in the victory, as their surprise attack on the British flank turned the tide of the battle.

 The Trail Was Established In 1980

 The trail was established in 1980 and it is approximately 330 miles long.
-It is a multi-use trail, open to hikers, horseback riders, and bicyclists, and includes a variety of historical and cultural sites, such as museums, visitor centers, and historic homes, that help visitors understand the history of the trail and the Battle of Kings Mountain.
+It is a multi-use trail, open to hikers, horseback riders, and bicyclists, and includes a variety of historical and cultural sites, such as museums, visitor centers, and historic homes, which help visitors to understand the history of the trail and the Battle of Kings Mountain.

 The Overmountain Victory National Historic Trail is part of the National Trails System, and it is administered by the National Park Service.